MylesWritesCode/cm-ecommerce/client/README.md

   to have to do.
 Essentially, we're going to take up double the image space - even if just temporarily - and we'll definitely have to perform double the work (client file -> server -> storage, vs client file -> storage).

+Honestly both seem like a lot of work.
+On one hand, I have to setup Firebase with authentication, and the end result is only like 1GB of storage space.
+On the other hand, I'll have to set up networking on Oracle Cloud, but I'll have 20GB of space to mess with.
+Oracle's documentation isn't the greatest with examples either - it's actually kinda hard for me to read because it's all tech jargon specific to networking, something that I'm not as adept at.

+### User profiles
+Something that'll be more useful to me in one of my upcoming projects is to create user profiles, and have a structure to view other profiles, and edit your own profile.
+I think I'll end up setting this up first, though I will eventually run into the same image upload problem I'm running into with product images.

 # ~Changelog?~ Roadmap?
 **26 Oct 2021** I've been away from the project for a while, learning Rust